Petro Palyvoda

 Petro Palyvoda (born 1959) is a Ukrainian poet and translator from Volyn.
 Writing in both Ukrainian and Esperanto languages, he lives in the Kyiv Oblast.
 His works have been translated into a number of languages.

 Languages

 At different times, his works have been written in different languages:

-Ukrainian, Esperanto, Russian, German, and translations from German, Spanish, Esperanto, Polish, Flemish, and Russian into Ukrainian and from Ukrainian to Esperanto, were published in newspapers, magazines, almanacs, and anthologies in Ukraine, Russia, Lithuania, Czech Republic, Slovakia, Switzerland, Romania, the US, Australia, China, Costa Rica, Poland, Canada, Turkey, Croatia, Korea, Hungary, Israel, France, Japan, Brazil and Sweden.
+Ukrainian, Esperanto, Russian, German, and translations from German, Spanish, Esperanto, Polish, Flemish, and Russian into Ukrainian and from Ukrainian to Esperanto, were published in newspapers, magazines, almanacs, and anthologies in Ukraine, Russia, Lithuania, Czech Republic, Slovakia, Switzerland, Romania, the US, Australia, China, Costa Rica, Poland, Canada, Turkey, Croatia, Korea, Hungary, Israel, France, Japan, Brazil, Sweden and Malagasy Republic.

 He has translated poetry from Ukrainian into Esperanto of poets including: